fpavogt/pyqz/_sources/installation.txt

    ::
      WARNING: Statsmodels module not found.
 KDE_method must be set to 'gauss' or else I will crash.

    then ``pyqz`` could not import the ``statsmodels`` module.
 This module is required **only if** you want to use the ``KDEMultivariate`` function to construct the joint   probability density function (which we suggest you do).
 To remove the warning, install ``statsmodels`` and try reloading ``pyqz``.
-See :ref:`runningpyqz` for more details.
+See :ref:`runningpyqzbasic` for more details.

 2) If you encounter other errors when importing the module or running the example above, ensure that your ``numpy``, ``scipy`` and ``matplotlib`` packages are up-to-date and try again.

 3) If you still encounter errors after doing all that, check the :ref:`faq`.

+4) If the :ref:`faq` doesn't shine some light on your problem, try :ref:`unittest`.

+5) Check if this is a known issue: https://github.com/fpavogt/pyqz/issues

-4) If you still can't figure out what's wrong, please submit a new issue on the Github repository of the project (https://github.com/fpavogt/pyqz/issues) so we can take a look at it.
-Please provide as much detail as possible (error message, operating system, Python version, etc É).
+6) If you still can't figure out what's wrong, please submit a new issue on the Github repository of the project (https://github.com/fpavogt/pyqz/issues) so we can take a look at it.
+Please provide as much detail as possible (error message, minimal example able to reproduce the error, operating system, Python version, etc É).

 .. warning::
    Submitting a Github issue is the best way for you to get help rapidly, for us to keep track of the problems that need solving, and for future users to see what changes have been made over time (and look for existing solutions to their problem which may be the same as yours).
-Submitting a new issue on Github is rapid and easy, but if you are really (really!) against doing it, you can always email frederic.vogt@alumni.anu.edu.au for help.
+Submitting a new issue on Github is rapid and easy, but if you are really against doing it (why would you ?), you can always email frederic.vogt@alumni.anu.edu.au for help.